 Foxboro Jaycees Present “The Stakes Are High” September 1, 2019

 Many people have asked.
 The color of the flag represents the YEAR.
-2015=Green, 2016=Orange, 2017=Yellow, 2018=Purple.
+2015=Green, 2016=Orange, 2017=Yellow, 2018=Purple (the most recent year is always purple).
+In 2019, 2018 will become “blue” and 2019 will be purple.
 EACH flag in that section represents one life, a person who died of an overdose in that year.
 For example, there are 2033 purple flags on the Common, each one representing one of the 2033 who died of an overdose that year.

 Event on Common over weekend to mark losses to, heighten awareness of, opioid addiction

 By JEFF PETERSON For The Foxboro Reporter 8/29/2019

 Thousands of miniature flags blanketing the town Common in recent days will provide the multi-colored backdrop to an addiction awareness event this coming Sunday.

 Billed as “The Stakes are High: Remembering Those Lost to the Crisis,” the event is scheduled to begin at 11 a.m.
 Sunday on the Common bandstand and will feature entertainment, information and speakers focusing on the addictions crisis.

 Spearheaded by Foxboro Jaycees, the local display was planned in conjunction with Overdose Awareness Day, a global event held each year on Aug.
 31 and dedicated to helping eliminate overdose deaths.